faheempatel/knock/README.md

 - Uses browserify
 - bundle.min.js is the product of browserify and minification

-###Arduino thing
+###Arduino Signifier
 - Lights up an LED and plays a sound upon receiving a knock from the web app
-- Uses Processing
-  - To receive and update data using the API
+- Uses Processing to receive and update data using the API

 ###Push Notification System
 - Uses [Pushover](https://pushover.net) to send a push notification to Anand when someone 'knocks'
-- The notification sent includes a link which, when visited, acknowledges the knock through the API
+- The notification sent includes a link which, when visited, acknowledges the knock via the API